 Those 2 are part of the valuable things the ‘Blockchain’ brings us, and probably one of the reasons is taking many industries by storm.

 Who Invented The Blockchain?

-The answer to that question is still unknown by many sources but we will describe it in a simple straight to the point way.
+The answer to that question is still unknown by many sources, but we will describe it simply straight the point.

 This can tell you that some source knowledge on Blockchain is based on their research from 1991.

 The year when the Bitcoin: A Peer-to-Peer Electronic Cash System white paper appears online.

 If you search on Google or any other search engine, it points out as the creator of the white paper and Bitcoin project a person named Satoshi Nakamoto or says that it can be a group of persons with that name as their alias or pseudonym.

 The white paper mentioned Bitcoin, the first Decentralized Application (Dapp) that used the Blockchain.
 The implementation was to serve as a public transaction ledger for Cryptocurrency ( a digital asset used as a medium of exchange ).

 Satoshi Nakamoto's proposal brought the problem of double-spending where there’s no need for a trusted authority or central server for the transaction.